Quantum Deep Reinforcement Learning for Robot Navigation Tasks: Method

-The robot has three actions available (forward, turn left, turn right) to move in the environments.
+The robot has three actions available (forward, turn left, turn right) to move in the environment.
 To move forward, the same target velocity is applied to both wheels, whereas for turning left and right, equal velocities but with opposing directions are set.
+Turning left or right causes a change in orientation between 40\textsuperscript{$\circ$} and 50\textsuperscript{$\circ$} depending on the current forward and angular velocity of the robot.
+Similarly, the robot moves between $0.15$ and $0.2$ units in the direction of its current orientation, where one unit corresponds to the length of one square on the environment floor.
 An action is chosen every 50 simulation steps, corresponding to an execution time of 0.5 seconds.
-With this control scheme, the robot needs about 20 consecutive actions to reach the goal in the 3x3~environment on a near optimal trajectory, 30 steps in the 4x4~environment and 45 steps in the large 5x5~environment respectively.
+With this control scheme, the robot needs about 20 consecutive actions to reach the goal in the 3$\times$3~environment on a near-optimal trajectory, 30 steps in the 4$\times$4~environment, and 45 steps in the large 5$\times$5~environment.
+Possible paths the robot can take to solve the static environments are marked with red dotted lines in Fig.~\ref{fig:envs}.
+In the dynamic environment, where the robot is equipped with a lidar, a typical trajectory leading to the goal takes about 60 to 70 steps, depending on the current goal, position of dynamic objects and path taken by the robot.

-All three environments have the same state space with three components.
-The first two are the robot's position in the plain in $x$ and $y$ coordinates, the third is its orientation around the $z$ axis in radians.
+We use the same simple yet informative reward function to train the robot in all environments.
+The agent receives a positive reward for decreasing the distance to the goal as well as for reaching it, whereas increasing or maintaining the distance as well as collisions are penalized.
+The reward function is given by:

-We use the same simple, yet informative reward function to train the robot in all environments.
-For reaching the goal, a reward of 10.0 is granted, a collision is penalized with -1.0.
-For all other steps, the agent receives 0.1 upon decreasing the distance to the goal and -0.2 else.
-The penalty term ensures shorter trajectories are preferred by the agent.
-We consider the environments solved when a total reward of 10.5 (3x3), 11.0 (4x4) and 10.0 (5x5) is reached.
-We allow for some tolerance on the length of the trajectory and the exact route, therefore these thresholds are a lower bound based on several manually determined valid trajectories, making slightly larger total rewards possible.
+where $d_{\text{goal}}:S\to\mathbb{R}$ is the euclidean distance of the robot to the goal area.
+The penalties in the reward function ensure that shorter trajectories are preferred by the agent.
+We consider the static environments solved when a total reward of 10.5 (3$\times$3), 11.0 (4$\times$4), and 10.0 (5$\times$5) is reached.
+Higher rewards are possible, as the two larger environments have more than one possible path to the goal and we furthermore allow some tolerance for the length of the trajectory and the exact route.
+Therefore, these thresholds are a lower bound based on several manually determined valid trajectories.
+For the dynamic environment we do not set a threshold and observe the average evaluation reward over the entire training time.

-In all environments an episode ends, when the robot reaches the goal, collides with an object or a maximum number of 200 steps was executed during training.
+In all environments, an episode ends when the robot reaches the goal, collides with an object, or when a maximum of 200 steps were executed during training.